An Ancient Sabbath Keeping King

 “On ordinary days, his table resembles that of a private person….
 What need for me to describe the pomp of the Sabbath?”
 (Sidonius Appollinarius Book 1, Letter 2, Section 6.)

 If you were to read the full context of this quote, Sidonius explains that Theodoric ate like a common man during the week, but on the Sabbath he ate with great pomp.
 This shows that Sabbath keeping was revered even by kings in this time period.
+To learn more about the connection between Sabbath keeping and Arianism, CLICK HERE.
+To learn more about Sabbath keeping in this era of time, CLICK HERE.

 Kelly McDonald, JR.